Approximation of wave packets on the real line: Introduction

-We can see these characteristics in Fig.~\ref{fig:sfcompare}.
-The sombrero-like hump, tells us that the coefficients decay spectrally until the small constant $\varepsilon$ eventually dominates the estimate.
+From this estimate we expect the logarithm of the magnitude of the expansion coefficients to resemble a hump, very similar to a sombrero, and we can observe these characteristics in Fig.~\ref{fig:sfcompare}.
+The sombrero-like hump tells us that the coefficients decay spectrally until the small constant $\varepsilon$ eventually dominates the estimate.
 This drop off in decay rate is real, and for $\alpha = 1, x_{0} =0$ and $\omega=50$ in Fig.~\ref{fig:sfcompare} occurs at about $\varepsilon=10^{-20}$, in line with equation \eqref{eq:sflambda}.
 We have a pessimistic certainty that for all $n$ satisfying,

 we have $|a_{n,\lambda}(\omega)| \geq 2\varepsilon$.
 The value of the stretching constant $\lambda$ is discussed further in section \ref{sec:sf}.
-One clear advantage of using the stretched Fourier basis is that a contiguous set of $N$ of these coefficients can be computed by a single Fast Fourier Transform (FFT) in $\mathcal{O}(N\log_2 N)$ operations.
+One clear advantage of using the stretched Fourier basis is that we can take advantage of the structure seen in Fig.~\ref{fig:sfcompare}, where we can confine our calculation to approximating $N$ coefficients, the complement of which is guaranteed to satisfy $|a_{n}(\omega)| \leq \varepsilon$, by a single Fast Fourier Transform (FFT) in $\mathcal{O}(N\log_2 N)$ operations.

-In summary, stretched Fourier functions hold a great deal of promise; we have proved that the coefficients exhibit spectral decay and can be computed using FFT.
+In summary, stretched Fourier functions hold a great deal of promise; we have proved that the coefficients exhibit spectral decay and can be approximated using FFT.
 However, in a more practical setting, our method of determining the optimal cut-off of coefficients requires information about our wave packet which is typically unavailable.
-Moreover, a typical solution is an unknown linear combination of wave packets, while the nice performance e.g.~in Fig.~\ref{fig:sfcompare} is optimized for a single wave packet.
+Moreover, a typical solution resembles an unknown linear combination of wave packets, whereas the nice performance e.g.~in Fig.~\ref{fig:sfcompare} is optimized for a single wave packet.
 This is discussed in more detail in section \ref{sec:sf}.